davolcu/vue-super-components/README.md

 ### Default ignored attributes

 By default, all the Vue attributes which starts with the `_` character are ignored, because they're suppossed to be private.
-Also the `render`, `staticRenderFns` attributes are ignored
+Also the `render`, `staticRenderFns` attributes are ignored by default.

 ### Configuration file